archana1998/Clothing-Detection/README.md

 - Clone this repository into your computer
 - Download weights and config files from the google drive link above and place it in the same folder as the cloned repository
 - Run <code>new_image_demo.py</code>  to crop bounding boxes of images

+All thanks to https://github.com/simaiden/Clothing-Detection, where we got the original trained model from!